Health Benefits of Zucchini

 - Add zucchini

 - Scoop into greased loaf pan, bake for 35-50 minutes (for one large loaf pan) or 24-28 minutes (for 2 small loaf pans).
-The bread is ready when a toothpick inserted into the middle comes out clean.
+You will know that the bread is ready when a toothpick inserted into the middle comes out clean.

-- Let it cool for several minutes, then enjoy yourself!
+- Let it cool for several minutes, then enjoy!